Did you know that Walt Disney himself utilized a land trust?

 Land trusts make transferring land easier.

-The beneficiary (“owner”) of a land trust can be changed without a public record.
+The beneficiary (“owner”) of a land trust can be changed without recording a new deed.

 Lawyers often call this “ease of conveyance” because it is easy to transfer property to heirs without having to involve courts or lawyers.

 You’ll also often skip the process of probate, which is convenient.